Jinjiang/vue-a11y-utils/README.md

 </script>
 ```

-At last, if you would like to bind key shortcuts on a certain element, for example an input text box, we also supports named shortcuts like below:
+At last, if you would like to bind key shortcuts on a certain element, for example an input text box, we also supports named shortcuts config like below:

 ```vue
 <template>